gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 The module was started by creating its first building block: `ArrayEqualityComparer`.

-Sure enough, .NET provides a similar `SequenceEqual` LINQ method that allows to check two sequences for equality, however it is very limited:
+Sure enough, .NET provides a similar `Enumerable.SequenceEqual` method (`System.Linq`) that allows to check two sequences for equality, however it is very limited:
 * It is slow, and puts a pressure on GC by allocating iterator objects
 * It does not treat `null` arguments well
 * It does not provide an implementation of `IEqualityComparer<T>` interface.